eternalgooner/ppb-string-converter/README.md

 # Testing
 ## Java version compatibility
-The program has been tested running on OpenJDK 12 and Java 8 runtimes.
+The program has been tested on the following platforms.

-## OS compatibility
-The program has been tested running on:
-- Windows 10
-- Linux (CentOS)
+- [x] Oracle Java 8 (Windows 10)
+- [x] OpenJDK 12 (Windows 10)
+- [x] OpenJDK 11 (Ubuntu 18.04)

 ## Unit testing
 - All classes are covered by unit tests
-- Sonar Lint is used for code coverage and static analysis
+- SonarLint is used for code coverage and static analysis
 - project structure, showing code coverage and unit tests

 ![project_structure_code_coverage](images/project_structure_code_coverage.png)